bitrise-io/devcenter/_articles/reviews/android-code-signing-using-bitrise-sign-apk-step.md

    ![Screenshot](/img/android-code-signing/three-fields.png)
 6. Click on `Save metadata`.

-   When you have successfully uploaded a keystore file in the `ANDROID KEYSTORE FILE` section and you have all the fields filled out, Bitrise will automatically export the following env vars based on your input.
+   When you have successfully uploaded a keystore file in the `ANDROID KEYSTORE FILE` section and you have all the fields filled out, Bitrise will automatically export the following env vars based on your input:
    * `BITRISEIO_ANDROID_KEYSTORE_ALIAS`
    * `BITRISEIO_ANDROID_KEYSTORE_PASSWORD`
    * `BITRISEIO_ANDROID_KEYSTORE_PRIVATE_KEY_PASSWORD`
    * `BITRISEIO_ANDROID_KEYSTORE_URL`
-7. Bitrise collects and pastes the `BITRISEIO_ANDROID_KEYSTORE_PASSWORD`, `BITRISEIO_ANDROID_KEYSTORE_ALIAS`, and `BITRISEIO_ANDROID_KEYSTORE_PRIVATE_KEY_PASSWORD` env vars into the respective input fields of the `Sign APK` step.
+7. Bitrise uses the above env vars and sets them as inputs into the respective fields of the `Sign APK` step.

-Bitrise uploads your keystore file and assigns an environment variable (`BITRISEIO_ANDROID_KEYSTORE_URL`) to the download URL (which is a time-limited, read-only download URL) of the file as the value.
-You can use this URL to download the keystore file during a build in the future.
-The `Sign APK` step in the workflow will track this environment variable and will run if it is set.

 {% include message_box.html type="important" title="Keystore URL" content="

 * For remote keystores you can provide any download location (for example, https://URL/TO/keystore.jks).
 * For local keystores, please provide file path url. (for example, file://PATH/TO/keystore.jks)." %}

 ## Downloading your files